 A Quick Cleaning

-Simple Green should be diluted for regular saw-blade cleaning, although it can be applied straight from the bottle for more serious gunk buildup.
+Simple Green is an all-purpose cleaner that should be diluted for regular saw-blade cleaning, although it can be applied straight from the bottle for more serious gunk buildup.
 Follow these steps for a quick regular cleaning:

-- Mix one part of Simple Green with two to three parts water in a shallow container.
+- Mix one part of Simple Green with three parts water in a shallow container.

 - Remove the saw blade from your circular saw, being careful of the sharp teeth.